Togo: Air

 Togo has a total of eight airports, as of 2012, out of which two are international airports and six are domestic airports.
 The only major airport of the country is Lomé–Tokoin International Airport serving the capital, Lomé, and another Niamtougou International Airport in Niamtougou, serving the country's northern part.

 Water

 Togo, in terms of water transport, is only 50 km navigable, mostly seasonally on the Mono River, depending on rainfall, as of 2011.
 Togo has only one large container port for carrying trade operations in and out of the country, the Port of Lomé, in the capital.

 Demographics

-The November 2010 census gave Togo a population of 6,191,155, more than double the total counted in the last census, in 2022 the Togo population is 8 680 832.
+The November 2010 census gave Togo a population of 6,191,155, more than double the total counted in the last census; in 2022 the Togo population was 8,680,832.
 That census, taken in 1981, showed the nation had a population of 2,719,567.
 The capital, Lomé, grew from 375,499 in 1981 to 837,437 in 2010.
 When the urban population of surrounding Golfe prefecture is added, the Lomé Agglomeration contained 1,477,660 residents in 2010.